hyunkyu-Park/66DaysOfData/README.md

   Moreover, It is a technique to derive more accurate final predictions by generating multiple classifiers and combining their predictions.
   As far as I see the Ensemble is sort of collective intelligence, and it leads the Ensemble to diverse utilization.

-  ★ Ensemble Learning - Voting, Bagging, Boosting
+  ㆍ Ensemble Learning - Voting, Bagging, Boosting
-  ★ Voting - Hard Voting, Soft Voting
+  ㆍ Voting - Hard Voting, Soft Voting
-  ★ Bagging(Boostrap Aggregating) - Random Forest
+  ㆍ Bagging(Boostrap Aggregating) - Random Forest
-  ★ GridSearchCV
+  ㆍ GridSearchCV
-  ★ Boosting - AdaBoost(Adaptive boosting)
+  ㆍ Boosting - AdaBoost(Adaptive boosting)
-  ★ Boosting - GBM(Gradient Boosting Machine) - GradientBoost
+  ㆍ Boosting - GBM(Gradient Boosting Machine) - GradientBoost

-  ★Datasets I used
+  ㆍ Datasets I used
   1. breaset cancer prediction
   2. Human Activity Recognition